Skip to content

 • The "Entertainer" (Mixed-Use Rooms): If your room hosts both formal guests and movie nights, Hybrid Storage is the winner.

 The number of devices you house directly correlates to the cumulative thermal load within the stand's footprint.
-As noted in our technical guide on preventing console heat damage, modern gaming hubs generate extreme temperatures that creates a heat retention environment that may shorten component lifespan.
-If you plan to have several electronic devices in the nxt 12 monts, open tv stand is your choice.
+As noted in our technical guide on preventing console heat damage, modern gaming systems can generate substantial heat loads that increase the risk of heat retention inside enclosed compartments.
+If you expect to add several electronic devices over the next 12 months, open or hybrid storage is usually the safer choice.

 The VBU Storage Decision Flow